awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 The CPU credit balance limit differs for each instance size\.
 For example, a `t3.micro` instance can accrue a maximum of 288 earned CPU credits in the CPU credit balance\.
 The preceding table lists the maximum number of earned credits that each instance can accrue\.

-**Note**
 T2 Standard instances also earn launch credits\.
 Launch credits do not count towards the CPU credit balance limit\.
 If a T2 instance has not spent its launch credits, and remains idle over a 24\-hour period while accruing earned credits, its CPU credit balance appears as over the limit\.
 For more information, see [Launch credits](burstable-performance-instances-standard-mode-concepts.md#launch-credits)\.

-T3 and T3a instances do not earn launch credits\.
+T3 and T4g instances do not earn launch credits\.
 These instances launch as `unlimited` by default, and therefore can burst immediately upon start without any launch credits\.

 ## Accrued CPU credits life span<a name="accrued-CPU-credits-life-span"></a>

 CPU credits on a running instance do not expire\.

-For T3 and T3a, the CPU credit balance persists for seven days after an instance stops and the credits are lost thereafter\.
-If you start the instance within seven days, no credits are lost\.

 For T2, the CPU credit balance does not persist between instance stops and starts\.
 If you stop a T2 instance, the instance loses all its accrued credits\.

+For T3 and T4g, the CPU credit balance persists for seven days after an instance stops and the credits are lost thereafter\.
+If you start the instance within seven days, no credits are lost\.

 For more information, see `CPUCreditBalance` in the [CloudWatch metrics table](burstable-performance-instances-monitoring-cpu-credits.md#burstable-performance-instances-CW-metrics-table)\.